 Employees most likely to steal

 Managers account for over 50% of employee theft.
-Because they’ve been a trusted worker, they’ve gained a managerial position and are often unsupervised.
-When a business is small, it requires individuals to take over a greater amount of authority.
-Plus, everyone has access to all areas of the business.
-Younger employees and people with less education are usually more willing to steal.
+Trust gained means they’re often unsupervised.
+Similarly, when a business is small, individuals take over a greater amount of authority.
+Consequently, everyone has access to all areas of the business.
+Younger employees are usually more willing to steal.
 Men have a greater tendency to take a risk and steal over women.
 In addition, the majority of theft is not a one-time incident.
 It’s often an on-going scheme.

 Ways employees steal from you

 So, how do your employees steal from you?
 Checkout is their biggest opportunity.
 Up to 40% of small business theft is in cash.
 A sales rep can manipulate a sale through refunds, discounts or voided transactions after the customer has left the store.
 Consignment shops have an extra temptation.
 A retail shop receives boxes of inventory that are thoroughly numbered and entered into the system.
 However, a resale or consignment shop receives individual pieces that may not be entered correctly.
-Items that never make it to the sales floor can be reported as returned to the consignor or just never existing.
-Employees also steal information.
-One consignment shop owner reported that an employee had stolen her consignor list, opened a shop down the street and was notifying everyone she was open for business and offering a bigger percentage.
+Furthermore, items that never make it to the sales floor are reported as returned to the consignor or just never existing.
+In addition, employees steal information.
+One consignment shop owner reported an employee had stolen her consignor list, opened a shop down the street and was notifying everyone she was open for business.
+Not surprisingly, she offered a bigger percentage.

 - Everyone, no matter who, should go through a background check.